 In early 2013, he moved to Australia to start and pursue a new life and new dream, based in Sydney and working as a freelance photographer and a radio broadcaster at SBS.

-In 2016 he made a big career shift to Information Technology and worked at Apple as a Senior Technical Advisor and still has his passion for photography as a hobby on the side, he moved to Brisbane for a year and half and currently based in Australia’s capital “Canberra” after completing a Master degree of Cyber Security and working in the Australian Government.
+In 2016 he made a big career shift to Information Technology and worked at Apple as a Senior Technical Advisor and still has his passion for photography as a hobby on the side, he moved to Brisbane for a year and half, followed by Australia’s capital “Canberra” after completing a Master degree of Cyber Security and working in the Australian Government, then back to sunny Brisbane where he is currently based.